City of Life and Death: Plot

-City of Life and Death is set in 1937, shortly before the Second World War.
+City of Life and Death is set in 1937.
 The Imperial Japanese Army has just captured Nanjing, capital of the Republic of China.
 What followed is historically known as the Nanjing Massacre, a period of several weeks wherein massive numbers of Chinese prisoners-of-war and civilians were killed by the Japanese military.

 After some commanders of the National Revolutionary Army flee Nanjing, a Chinese soldier Lieutenant Lu Jianxiong and his comrade-in-arms Shunzi attempt to stop a group of deserting troops from leaving the city, but as they exit the gates, they are captured by Japanese forces that have surrounded the city.

 As the Japanese comb the city for enemy forces, Superior Private (later Sergeant) Kadokawa Masao and his men are attacked by Lu Jianxiong and a small unit of both regular and non-regular soldiers, who fire at them from buildings.
 Lu and his companions are eventually forced to surrender as more Japanese troops arrive.
 The Chinese prisoners-of-war are systematically escorted to various locations to be executed en masse.
 Shunzi and a boy called Xiaodouzi survive the shootings and they flee to the Nanjing Safety Zone, run by the German businessman and Nazi Party member John Rabe and other Westerners.
 Thousands of Chinese women, children, elderly men and wounded soldiers take refuge in this safety zone.
 However, the zone is forcefully entered several times by bands of Japanese soldiers intent on making sexual advances on female refugees.
 Due to the repeated intrusions, the women are urged to cut their hair and dress like men to protect themselves from being raped.
-A prostitute called Xiaojiang refuses to do so, saying that she needs to keep her hair in order to earn a living.
+A prostitute called Xiaojiang refuses to do so, saying that she needs to keep her hair to earn a living.

-Meanwhile, Kadokawa develops feelings for a Japanese prostitute named Yuriko, and struggles to come to terms with the omnipresent violence around him with his own conflicting impulses.
+Meanwhile, Kadokawa develops feelings for a Japanese prostitute named Yuriko and struggles to come to terms with the omnipresent violence around him with his own conflicting impulses.
 Despite his feelings of alienation, Kadokawa brings Yuriko candy and gifts from Japan, and promises to marry her after the war.

 Rabe's secretary Tang Tianxiang and a teacher named Jiang Shuyun manage the daily operations of the safety zone.
 Even though he is in a privileged position, Tang is still unable to protect his young daughter from being thrown out of a window by a Japanese soldier, and his sister-in-law from being raped.
 When the Japanese officer Second Lieutenant Ida Osamu demands that the refugees provide 100 women to serve as "comfort women", Rabe and Jiang tearfully make the announcement to the community.
-Xiaojiang and others volunteer themselves, hoping that their sacrifice would save the refugees.
+Xiaojiang and others volunteer themselves, hoping that their sacrifice will save the refugees.